ethyca/fides/docs/fidesops/docs/ui/local_dev.md

-# Admin UI

-Instructions on running the Admin UI and generating users for local development.

-## Running Locally
+## Local Development

-To get started locally, clone the [FidesOps repository](https://github.com/ethyca/fidesops/), and ensure you have [Node.js](https://nodejs.org/en/download/) installed to run the application.
+To test the UI locally, clone the [FidesOps repository](https://github.com/ethyca/fidesops/), and ensure you have [Node.js](https://nodejs.org/en/download/) installed to run the application.
 ### Creating the root user

 In the top-level `fidesops` directory, run `make user`.